jananjahedd/machine-learning-for-industry/README.md

 ### Authors: Janan Jahed (s5107318), Andrei Medesan (s5130727), Andjela Matic (s5248736), Stefan Stoian (s4775309)
 ### Group 12

+(Due to GitHub limitations of storing large data, the datasets have been removed.
+However when the code is ran for the first time, the data will be downloaded automatically)

 In this project, we design machine learning models that monitor air pollution in the Netherlands, specifically for Utrecht.
 For this, we developed a pipeline for processing and predicting the nitrogen dioxide (NO2) and ozone (O3) concentrations.
 The raw datasets are stored in the `raw/` folder of the `data/` directory of the repository.
 In this directory, the user can also view the processed datasets, and for safety reasons, we implemented copies of the data in the `backups` folder.

 In the current state of our pollution predictor project, we have implemented the following files, alongside their functionalities in the designated folders as follows: